 In the mid-1990s however, Romita Jr. returned to the wall-crawler doing issues of both Amazing Spider-Man and Spider-Man, and was the sole artist who was kept on the title after Joe Quesada and Bill Jemas decided to revamp Spider-Man’s titles in 2001.
 Then, paired with Babylon 5 creator J. Michael Straczynski, Romita’s work was seen in a new light and Romita reached his pinnacle in terms of Spider-Man.

-Although Romita Jr. has gone on to create Kick-Ass with Mark Millar and do memorable runs on Wolverine, Avengers and most recently Captain America, he will now and forevermore be best known for his work on Spider-Man.
+Although Romita Jr. has gone on to create Kick-Ass with Mark Millar and do memorable runs on Wolverine, Avengers and most recently All-Star Batman, he will now and forevermore be best known for his work on Spider-Man.

 Steve Ditko11 of 12Just because you create a character doesn’t mean you’re the best artist who’ll ever illustrate it.
 But when you look at the work Steve Ditko turned in over three years and 41 issues, all you can do is sit back and go “wow!”